Bayambang

-It previously included the municipalities of Bautista, Alcala, Santo Tomas, Rosales, Paniqui, Gerona and Camiling.
+Baymbang was previously composed of the municipalities of Bautista, Alcala, Santo Tomas, Rosales, Paniqui, Gerona and Camiling.
 It was founded in the 16th century by Agalet, an Aeta.

-Bayambang is the former seat of the 5th Capital of the Revolutionary Philippine Republic.
-It celebrates its Malangsi Fishtival [sic] in the 1st week of April ("Kalutan tan Gayaga ed Dalan").
-Bayambang is the seat of the Pangasinan State University and its Colleges of Nursing and Education.
+The town served as a former seat of the 5th Capital of the Revolutionary Philippine Republic.
+Bayambang celebrates its Malangsi Fishtival [sic] during the first week of April, locally known as "Kalutan tan Gayaga ed Dalan".
+It is also home to the Pangasinan State University and its Colleges of Nursing and Education.

 Etymology

 According to legend, the name of the town came from the name of a plant called "balangbang" (Bauhinia acuminata) which grew in abundance during the early days.
 "Culibangbang" leaves were used for bulalong Iloko or sinigang.
 The verdant hills of Bayambang were almost fully covered by these plants.
 The people made pickles out of them.
 As the years passed by these plants became extinct in the vicinity, but the name "Bayambang", which sounds like an echo of the plant's name, was retained as the town designation.

 Others believed that the name of the town came from the once numerous "Culibangbang" trees which were misunderstood as "Bayambang" by Spanish colonizers.

 Telbang (Erythrina variegata), also known as Bagbag in Ilokano and Dapdap in other languages, was the original Bayambang.
 Bayambang is not a tree but actually a plant named celosia.